Skip to content

 The Mysteries of Easter Island’s Moai Statues

-The Mysteries of Easter Island’s Moai Statues The ancient civilization of Easter Island holds many secrets that have intrigued researchers for decades.
-Among these mysteries is the method by which the massive stone statues, known…
+The ancient civilization of Easter Island holds many secrets that have intrigued researchers for decades.
+Among these mysteries is the method by which the massive stone statues, known as Moai, were transported across the island.…

 King Athelstan: The First King of a United England